-Wind Resistance: Entire façade system is designed for a wind load of 150 kpa.
+Wind Resistance: The entire façade system is designed for a wind load of 150 kpa.

 The Green Leaves project for BASF required redeveloping an existing building into a world-class research facility.
 The new innovation campus is a collaborative space housing scientific and technical laboratories, modern offices, a full-scale auditorium, a cafeteria, and other employee amenities.

-The structure follows an open plan, offering interactive spaces to encourage communication and collaboration amongst the users.
+The structure follows an open plan, offering interactive spaces to encourage communication and collaboration among the users.

-The interior spaces follow a contemporary style with minimal lines and burst of colour, defining the various spaces within the building envelope.
-A glass roofed central atrium lends insular spaces on every level with animated balconies looking inwards.
+The interior spaces follow a contemporary style with minimal lines and bursts of colour, defining the various spaces within the building envelope.
+A glass-roofed central atrium lends insular spaces on every level with animated balconies looking inwards.